2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Personnel

-At least one person is in charge and appointed to be the go-to person for any changes, updates or technical questions.
-We recommend a small team of 2 or 3 people fully or partially in charge of the VR system, specifically if they are used by a large group of users.
+It is recommended that each VR Lab have a “VR Lab Manager.”
+This is typically at least one designated person who can act as the go-to resource for any changes, updates or technical questions related to the VR Lab’s operation.
+We recommend a small team of 2 or 3 people fully or partially trained up on the usage of the VR system, specifically if they are used by a large group of users.
+If your institution is developing VR content and experiments in house, this team may be even larger.

 Installation

-A small ready-to-use system like a laptop + VR headset or the WorldViz Vizbox does not require installation.
-It’s portable and made to work “out of the box”.
+A small ready-to-use system like a laptop + VR headset or the WorldViz VizBox does not require installation.
+It’s portable and made to work “out-of-the-box”.
 Large systems like projection setups require substantial work.
 Installation cost also depends on location for travel cost and time.

 Training